Idukki

 Accessibility in shoppable video

-Why accessible video is not optional
+Why is accessible video not optional?

 • Audience: a meaningful share of shoppers are deaf or hard of hearing, have low vision, or use a keyboard or assistive technology.